kartva/keymashed/README.md

 ### Real-time UDP streaming
 [UDP is the user-datagram protocol](https://en.wikipedia.org/wiki/User_Datagram_Protocol), commonly used for multimedia streaming applications due to its packet-oriented and unreliable nature.
 The real-time protocol (RTP) is built on top of UDP.

 I decided to re-invent the real-time protocol (RTP) from scratch, with a focus on reducing copies as much as possible.
 It makes heavy use of the [`zerocopy`](https://github.com/google/zerocopy) crate and const generics and supports `?Sized` types.
-Have a look at the [rtp module](rust-userspace/src/rtp.rs) if you're curious - the code is well-commented if dense.
-High-level summary:
+[Have a look at the rtp module](rust-userspace/src/rtp.rs) - the code is well-commented if dense. _It's probably the most ~~over~~-engineered part of the entire project._ High-level summary:
 - maintain a circular buffer with slots for packets, putting incoming packets into slots as received
 - consume one slot at a time which may or may not contain a packet (it may be lost/late).
 If a packet arrives after having been consumed (late), it will be discarded.
 - if the sender lags behind in sending packets, the receiver can wait if the "early-latest" span is too low.
 The early-latest span measures the difference between the latest received packet number and the packet that will be consumed next.